DominikMartinat/rdf-mmdb/README.md

 # rdf-mmdb
 RDF project for [MolMeDB](https://molmedb.upol.cz/).
-This repository was foudned for purpose of my thesis on incerasing interoparability of MolMeDB database.
+This repository was founded for purpose of my thesis on incerasing interoparability of MolMeDB database.

 Shex files contain schema for data model.
 For syntax highlinghting https://www.weso.es/YASHE/ can be used.